Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Proofs of lemmas

+\begin{proof} To avoid notational overload, we suppress the initial conditions of the processes used in the proof, and assume that each is started with a single particle at the origin.

-\begin{proof} As in Section \ref{sec:unmodifiedbrw}, let $\mathring\phi_t^{(k)}$ for $k=0,1,2$ be the subprocess of the unaltered BRW $\bar\phi_t$ obtained by gathering offsprings of particles in $\mathring\phi_t$ that have just been born through a type-$k$ branching event and whose decision period has not yet passed.
-Then recall that by \eqref{eq:dualprunedbrwupper},
+As in Section \ref{sec:unmodifiedbrw}, let $\mathring\phi_t^{(k)}$ for $k=0,1,2$ be the subprocess of the unaltered BRW $\bar\phi_t$ obtained by gathering offsprings of particles in the pruned BRW $\mathring\phi_t$ that have just been born through a type-$k$ branching event and whose decision period has not yet passed.
+Recall that by \eqref{eq:dualprunedbrwupper},